A Deep Dive into NU’s Program Search Bar – A UX Case Study

 New user flow for finding a program

-We wanted to test our research and see if it yielded the results we wanted.
+We wanted to test our design and see if it yielded the results we wanted.
 We set up a test through the testing platform, Optimizely.
 The idea for this project was to create several different designs for the homepage hero section and see which one preformed the best.
 The test was setup with the one control/original and five variances:

 - Button Centered

 - Search Only – Centered